Default schema¶

 Queries can filter on arbitrarily nested relations.
 For example, we can ask

-belong to a set of Label
+belong to a set of Labels:

 query AlbumsOnLabels($labelIds: [Int!]) {